bluecats/bluecats-docs-edge/asset-tracking-and-monitoring.md

 - Include only selected Ad Type/s
 - Only ads with a minimum received signal strength indicator (RSSI)

-# Common Edge Use Cases (Personas?)
+# Default Edge Message Formats

-## Use Case 1: Generic device detection with Signal Strength and Static BT Address
+## Message Format 1: Generic device detection with Signal Strength and Static BT Address

 Any BLE packet matching packet filters will be forwarded with the following data: